Kellador/Charfred_Bot/README.md

 ---

-This repository only contains the base bot and administrative extensions, all other extensions are currently included in the 'cogs' submodule.
+This repository only contains the base bot and administrative extensions, but there are a lot more available in a seperate repository [here](https://github.com/Kellador/Charfred_Cogs).

-To make full use of Charfred's capabilities you will have to install and run the bot yourself;
+To use Charfred you will have to install and run the bot yourself;

-Especially the Minecraft related extentions will not function if Charfred is not hosted on the same machine as your Minecraft server(s).
+Additionally the Minecraft related extensions will not function if Charfred is not hosted on the same machine as your Minecraft server(s).

 ## Installation